kwameopareasiedu/react-simple-widgets/src/collection/list-view/usage.md

     -   `builder: (item: any, itemIndex?: number) => Array<IListViewOptionItem>`

         The options builder function.
-For each list item, the item and its index are passed to it and it must return the list of options for the item.
-The properties of an option item are:
+For each list item, the item and its index are passed to it and it must return the list of options for the item. `IListViewOptionItem` represents an object whose properties are described below:

         -   `label: string`